afarooq07/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils
 For deliverable 3, we will determine if all manufacturing lots and individual lots are statistically different from the population mean of 1500 PSI.

-In order to do so, lets state out Null and Alternative hypothesis for the first part, overall manufacturing lots:
+In order to do so, lets state Null and Alternative hypothesis for the first part, overall manufacturing lots:
 - H0 --> PSI is statistically the same as population mean of 1500 PSI (p-value > 0.05, using 0,05 significance level)
 - Ha --> PSI is  statistically different from the population mean of 1500 PSI (p-value < 0.05, using 0,05  significance level)